Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/leader-election-consistency-biased.markdown

 ## Partition Split Brain Instances

-The Apache Zookeeper leader selector avoids split-brain instances through quorum.
-If the primary Space is not in the majority, that Space is frozen (or quiesced) until the network is connected and the frozen primary Spac eis terminated automatically.
+The Apache Zookeeper leader selector prevents split-brain instances through quorum.
+If the primary Space is not in the majority, that Space is frozen (or quiesced) until the network is connected and the frozen primary Space is terminated automatically.